-- (1) When interviewing suspects with disability, attempts should be made to determine any reduced capacity to engage in the policing process. - (2) If a person is identified as having disability, appropriate assistance should be secured if they request it, or it is otherwise considered prudent.
+(1) When interviewing suspects with disability, attempts should be made to determine any reduced capacity to engage in the policing process.

+- (2) If a person is identified as having disability, appropriate assistance should be secured if they request it, or if it is otherwise considered necessary.
 Members should consider the following: - a.
-Ask the person if they have a carer, advocate or a support person they wish to attend.
-If so endeavour to contact that person. - b.
-If the person has difficulty in communicating or comprehending speech, an interpreter should be arranged - c.
-If a carer, advocate or support person is not identified an independent person should be considered with the consent of the person with disability - d.
-Where possible, postpone the interview until an appropriate carer, advocate or support person is present. - (3) When administering the caution members should use a simplified version where appropriate and should be satisfied that the person with disability understands their rights. - (4) During questioning clarify that the person has understood what you have said.
+Ask the person if they have a carer, advocate or a support person they wish to attend the station.
+If so, endeavour to contact that person. - b.
+If the person has difficulty in communicating or comprehending/hearing speech, an interpreter should be arranged. - c.
+If a carer, advocate or support person is not identified, cannot be contacted or is not available, an independent person should be considered with the consent of the person with disability. - d.
+Where possible, postpone the interview until an appropriate carer, advocate or support person is present. - (3) When administering the caution, members should use a simplified version where appropriate and should be satisfied that the person with disability understands their rights. - (4) During questioning clarify that the person has understood what you have said.
 Ask open-ended questions, rather than questions requiring a 'yes' or 'no' answer.
-Keep questions simple and be prepared to rephrase information if you are not understood. - (5) Avoid asking leading questions.
+Keep questions simple by only posing one query at a time, and be prepared to rephrase information if you are not understood. - (5) Avoid asking leading questions.
 Members should seek free narrative and make minimal interruptions to the account of the incident being investigated.